Top 4 FTP Exploits Used Hackers and the Solutions

 It was discovered for the first time in 2014 that Dridex malware has been re-invented and introduced in unexpected ways after the UK became the target of bank attacks.
 Internet users targeted by Dridex malware will open Word or Excel email attachments, which will cause macros to download the malware and infect computers, thus exposing users to bank theft.
 In the latest version of Dridex malware, hackers use FTP sites and credentials to avoid being detected by e-mail gateway and network policy of trusted FTP.
 Updating FTP credentials regularly can help prevent Dridex-based attacks.

 As far as the FTP server itself is concerned, it can no longer meet the system functions required by the big data business in the information age.
 From the point of view of security, transfer efficiency, and compliance, the FTP server itself cannot be expanded and it is very likely to bring high-cost loss.
-In the big data market, big file transfer (MFT) software came into being and was promised to meet the above business requirements.
+In the big data market, managed file transfer (MFT) software came into being and was promised to meet the above business requirements.

 Large file transfer technology provides higher control and security than FTP, which usually has the following features: